 Sea Turtles begin nesting on Hilton Head Island’s beaches in May through October.
-All sea turtles are listed as endangered and the Loggerhead is the most common sea turtle species nesting on the beaches of Hilton Head Island, South Carolina.
+All sea turtles are listed as endangered and the Loggerhead is the most common sea turtle species nesting on Hilton Head Island beach.
 A female turtle may travel over a thousand miles to make it back to the same beach where she hatched as a baby, and it’s this same beach where she will lay her own eggs as an adult.

 But did you know that only 1 in 1,000 sea turtles will make it to adulthood?
 What can you do to ensure the safety of turtle moms and hatchlings?